 Four Sub-Committees are established by the Board of Directors to help ensure thorough and efficient operation in accordance with the good corporate governance principles.
 Each of these Sub-Committees is assigned to review a specific subject-matter and provide the Board of Directors with opinions and suggestions.
 Charters have been prescribed in writing for these Sub-Committees (Appendix, Page 104).
-These Sub-Committee must report the outcome of their operation in the Annual Report.
 The structure of Sub-Committees is as below: